JoseKilo/limits/README.md

 - The session is stored on the client side with a cookie, that means that the user could easily be tampered.
-- The Sandbox mode is hardcoded in the Braintree initialization, the mode should depend on a configuration value from application configuration.
+- The Sandbox mode is hardcoded in the Braintree initialization, the mode should depend on a configuration value from the application configuration.
+- The project is configured to use Sqlite by default, which is unsuitable for a production environment.
+- SQLAlchemy raises a warning when we try to use a `Decimal` object to set the value of a `Numeric` column because Sqlite only implements a floating point data type.